 2. Make sure your house is ready for the storm.

 The main goal for your home is to minimize any flood or wind damages.
-Covering the windows and doors, reinforcing the outer walls and roof, waterproofing the basement if you have one, and securing any outdoor objects helps.
+Covering the windows and doors, reinforcing the outer walls and check the roof with the help of Minneapolis Roofing, waterproofing the basement if you have one, and securing any outdoor objects helps.
 If you live in an area that is prone to flooding, consider elevating the entire house.

 3. Have proper supplies on hand.